 There are some lawns that already have plenty of trees around which provide enough mulching material annually in the form of lots of leaves.
 The leaves need to be chopped up as finely as possible.
 Usually, this can be done with a mulching mower.

 If leaves are not available you will need to go for commercial mulching materials.
 There are several options.
 Canadian peat moss is the partially decayed remains of sphagnum moss plants.
 Peat moss comes in both bags and bales.
 The most economic is bales, which are 3.8 cubic feet.

 Composted municipal sludge is composted, dried and packaged by many city water departments.
 It usually has more nutrients in it than peat moss.

 Then there is mushroom soil that is the composted residue of straw and manure usually used to grow mushrooms.

 Leaves are usually the best option for lawn soil mulching.
 Worms work best with leaves.
 However, if this is not available you can go for the other commercial lawn mulching options.

 You can buy peat moss at any home center or garden center.
 Two bales of the stuff are enough to spread and mulch over a 1000 square feet area.
 Spread the peat moss evenly with a rake.
 You should rake the material until you can’t see it anymore because it has sunk deep down to the base of the grass plants.

 Mulching helps the soil to maintain the required 3% to 5% organic matter in its top 8 to 12 inches.
 This allows air to circulate in the soil.

 The organic matter from lawn soil mulching also improves the ability of the soil to both hold moisture and drain away excess water.
-The result is that the health of the lawn grass is maintained and you will have fewer problems with weeds, diseases and pests.
-Your general lawn care and maintenance becomes an easier and more pleasurable chore.
+The result is that the health of the lawn grass is maintained and you will have fewer problems with weeds, diseases, and pests.
+Your general lawn care and maintenance become an easier and more pleasurable chore.